-Lonely Planet have really made use of new media to grow their brand and stay connected with their customers.
+Lonely Planet has really made use of new media to grow their brand and stay connected with their customers.

 Their website attracts an amazing 5 million-plus unique hits a month and more than 24,000 followers on Twitter.
-They have also created 400,000 travel related iphone applications and 600 travel guides as e-readers.
-Lonely Planet are savvy about connecting with groups, initiating conversations and working with third party bloggers.
+They have also created 400,000 travel-related iphone applications and 600 travel guides as e-readers.
+Lonely Planet is savvy about connecting with groups, initiating conversations and working with third-party bloggers.
 Their brand is all about generating ideas both internally and externally, adapting to the market and delivering a constant stream of new products across all platforms.

-Lonely Planet have developed a strong brand over the past 36 years and built trust and lasting relationships with their customers.
+Lonely Planet has developed a strong brand over the past 36 years and built trust and lasting relationships with their customers.
 They know their potential consumers and how to communicate with them.
-These people are not categorised by age or type but rather by their open, curious mind and sense of engagement in the world.
+These people are not categorized by age or type but rather by their open, curious mind and sense of engagement in the world.

 Lonely Planet are quickly adapting to new media and continuing to build their brand strategy through different mediums.